*Below is a brief summary of the main sections contained in the POSDAO white paper.

 Equal share of the block reward: This creates parity among the validators participating in each staking epoch.

-Dual token environment: This setup allows for different incentivization constructs, including the use of stable transactional tokens and staking tokens with a configurable inflation rate (no inflation on the mainnet, annual inflation on the sidechain).
+Dual token environment: This setup allows for different incentivization constructs, including the use of stable transactional tokens and staking tokens with a configurable inflation rate.

 Blockchains are subject to many types of attacks.
 POSDAO is built to withstand known attacks and it is fortified against attacks specific to the implementation.
 A review of current attacks and POSDAO protocol solutions are presented.

-The underlying consensus algorithm (AuRa or HHBFT) prevents several attacks, including Long Range, Nothing at Stake, and Fake Stake attacks.
+The underlying consensus algorithm (AuRa or HBBFT) prevents several attacks, including Long Range, Nothing at Stake, and Fake Stake attacks.

 To deter a Cloning attack, the AuRa protocol is modified in POSDAO to require 2/3 signature majority when signing blocks.